unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Building Size

-Buildings should have a footprint of around 3.5x5 inches at most with a height around 1-6 inches.
+Buildings should have a footprint of around 3.5x3.5 inches at most with a height around 1-6 inches.
-A building this size would allow 6 infantry bases to fit on the roof comfortably.
+A building this size would allow 4 Sub-Units (40mm diameter) to fit on the roof comfortably.
 Buildings with a larger footprint should be handled in sections where each section is considered a different building.

 *Units in tall buildings will have a wide field of view, but will also be visible from a wider range of positions.*

 ## Units

-A Unit is represented by a vehicle model on a base (60mm/70mm/80mm) or multiple infantry bases (40mm) each with one or more infantry models on it.
+A Unit is represented by a vehicle model on a base (60mm/70mm/80mm) or multiple Sub-Units (40mm) each with one or more models on it.

 ### Stats